gartek/ipop-project.github.io/wiki/Switchmode-with-LXC.md

 # Stand alone Switchmode

-Although switchmode was intended to bind to multiple virtual network interface of the guest machine, IPOP switchmode can also run by itself providing layer 2 virutal network environment to the host machine.
+Although switchmode was intended to bind to multiple virtual network interface of the guest machine, IPOP switchmode can also run by itself providing layer 2 virtual network environment to the host machine.
 By simply setting below fields, and run IPOP without attaching to the bridge.
 ```
    "switchmode": 1